 Yes, you heard it right!

-Your cat will love to smell the appetizing water and will love lapping the entire water into the body.
+Your cat will love to smell the appetizing favor and will love lapping the entire water into the body.

 5. Use Different Water Bowls

 Don't you love to try out different cutlery to have your dinner every day?
 The same case is with your cats!
 They love to feed or drink from different bowls having funky colors and designs.
 Thus, if you have a hard time enabling your cat to have enough water in the daily meals, you should try using different water bowls.

 Try it once to get better results!

 The majority of the plastic and metal bowls change the color of water, thereby changing the cat's mind not to drink it.
 Thus, experts prefer using ceramic or glass bowls since they give a cleaner visual effect to the cats.

 6. Place Water Bowls Everywhere